RSSNext/rsshub-docs/src/joinus/advanced/script-standard.md

 -   **Be consistent!**
 -   Avoid using deprecated features.
--   Avoid modifying `yarn.lock` and `package.json`, unless you are adding a new dependency.
+-   Avoid modifying `yarn.lock` and `package.json`, unless you add a new dependency.
--   Conbine repetitive code into functions.
+-   Combine repetitive code into functions.
 -   Prefer higher ECMAScript Standard features over lower ones.
 -   Sort the entries alphabetically (uppercase first) to make it easier to find an entry.
 -   Use HTTPS instead of HTTP whenever possible.